ttiimm/log2src/README.md

 [![Build Status](https://github.com/ttiimm/log2src/actions/workflows/rust.yml/badge.svg)](https://github.com/ttiimm/log2src/actions/workflows/rust.yml)

-You must compile the command line tool using Rust in order to install the product.
+You must compile the command line tool using Rust.
 The log2src command line tool has several options and the API is still quite experimental, so expect changes.
 See `-h` for the up to date documentation.

 You can also build and run the VS Code extension by building the log2src binary and copying it into `editors/code/bin`.
 The easiest way to run the extension at the moment is from VS Code using the standard run configuration.